320+ General knowledge questions and answers to choose from for your virtual quiz - TheNewsTrace

 - What number of hearts does an octopus have?

-- Which former US first girl wrote a memoir-turned-Netflix documentary known as Changing into?
+- Which former US first girl wrote a memoir-turned-Netflix documentary known as Turning into?

 - What number of youngsters does Queen Elizabeth have?